rsim-tu-berlin/rsim.berlin/content/_projects_completed/2025-01-01-BigEarthERC.md

 abstract:

 text: |
-  BigEarth is a research project funded by the European Research Council (ERC) Starting Grant for the period 2018-2023 and Prof. Begüm Demir is the Principle Investigator. <br /><br />
+  BigEarth was a research project funded by the European Research Council (ERC) Starting Grant for the period 2018-2024 and Prof. Begüm Demir was the Principle Investigator. <br /><br />
   For more information, visit: <a href="http://bigearth.eu" target="_blank">bigearth.eu</a>.

 image: